Diploma of Liberal Arts –

 To apply, please complete the Application Form via the link below and email to email@example.com.
 If you require assistance, please don’t hesitate to contact us on (02) 9896 9300.

-Students studying the Diploma of Liberal Arts – Foundations of the Western Tradition undertake all 101 and 102 subjects of Campion’s core subjects – History, Literature, Philosophy and Theology.
-Click below to read more about subjects in the Diploma.
+Students studying the Diploma of Liberal Arts – Foundations of the Western Tradition undertake all 101 and 102 subjects of Campion’s core units of study – History, Literature, Philosophy and Theology.
+Click below to read more about units of study in the Diploma.